leios/gpu-handbook/src/content/abstractions.md

 On to some problems.

 !!! todo "Problem 4: Try to add arrays of different sizes"
-    ... and see the error message
+    ... and see the error message.

 !!! todo "Problem 5: Do it on the GPU"
     Create three arrays, `a`, `b`, and `c`, all of type `ArrayType` for your specific GPU backend.
-Add `a` and `b` together and write them to `c`.
+Add `a` and `b` together and output them to `c`.
     You may create `a`, `b`, and `c` in any way you wish, but it might be more interesting to use `ones(...)` or `rand(...)` instead of `zeros(...)` because $$0 + 0 = 0$$.

 !!! todo "Problem 6: Add the first five elements of `a` to the last five elements of `b`"
     Create custom ranges so you can add one through five of `a` to five through ten of `b`.
     Remember that your output array (`c`), should be five elements this time!

 #### Broadcasting generic functions

 Until now, we have been broadcasting pre-defined Julia functions (mainly math operations), but what if we wanted to broadcast our own (user-defined) functions?
 Well, let's do that.
-Let's say we wanted to get ten numbers between one and one-hundred.
+Let's say we wanted to find ten numbers between one and one-hundred.
 We might create a function that looks like this:

 ```